ajahne/blog/_drafts/2020-2-4-removing-duplicates-from-array.md

 header:
   image: /assets/images/remove-duplicates-header.jpg
 ---
-As I prepare to interview for a wide array (_pun intended_) of engineering leadership and management positions, I have extensively practiced numerous programming problems and system design questions.
-A standard interview question is the classic "remove duplicates from an array" problem.
+As I prepare to interview for a wide array (_heh_) of engineering leadership and management positions, I have practiced numerous programming problems and system design questions.
+A standard interview question that I have encountered multiple times in this journey is the classic "remove duplicates from an array" problem.
 This may be asked in a phone screen, online, or during an on-site.
 While many tech companies may _not_ ask this specific question, it is a great practice interview problem that can help grow [our time complexity understanding](https://www.interviewcake.com/article/java/big-o-notation-time-and-space-complexity) and further enhance our programming proficiency.

 ## Table of Contents
 - The Remove Duplicates Problem